Implementing Automatic Content Validation

 With class-based validations, there’s just the callback function provided directly as an element of the validations array.

-Now, in the Example App, in editing mode, open a page, e.g. “Jobs” from the “About” menu, and take a look at the notification icon on the sidebar: If it doesn’t indicate an error on the page, you’ve either left the page unchanged in the working copy (see the note on the screenshot), or added an image manually.
+Now, in editing mode, create a page, and take a look at the notification icon on the sidebar: It should indicate an error on the page unless you’ve added an image manually.

-After clicking the icon to open the “Notifications” panel, the error message we specified in our above validation definition should be visible.
+After clicking the sidebar button for opening the “Notifications” panel, the error message we specified in our above validation definition should be visible.

-You will have noticed that the error is displayed even though the page includes several images.
-The header image, as well as the images on the social cards properties tab, don’t count because they aren’t widgets, but what about the carousel further down on the page?
-We could demand that the page includes at least one ImageWidget or CarouselWidget by changing the filter function accordingly:
+You will have noticed that the error may be displayed even though the page concerned includes several images.
+This is because the header image, as well as the background images of other widgets, don’t count here because they aren’t image widgets.

 Finally, if you would like to apply this validation to other page classes as well, simply place the callback into a separate file, import the function into the corresponding editing configuration, and call it in the validation definition.